Key Pavlova Cake Facts to Dominate a Century-Old Dessert Debate

 Hands down, ask anyone; my all-time favourite dessert is the Pavlova dessert, or Pavlova Cake, as some people call it.
 Has been since I was a kid, and will continue to be so until I’m six feet under pushing up the daisies.
 Did I just hear crickets and see a tumbleweed blow across the road?
 Fair enough.
-That’s the reaction I get sometimes, so I figured the time was ripe for a Pavlova education.
+That’s the reaction I get sometimes, so I figured the time was ripe for a Pavlova dessert education.

 A summertime classic in the southern hemisphere, “The Pav” as we affectionately call it, makes for an epic table centerpiece at any gathering.
-It’s basically a big, gooey-centered meringue, made complete with generous dollops of fresh cream, which is then decorated by all of your favourite fruits.
-Personally, I’m a fan of the old mango, peach, passionfruit and cherry combination.It’s guaranteed entertainment at the end of the meal when you watch your grandma cut into it with the biggest knife she can find.
+It’s basically a big, gooey-centered meringue, made complete with generous dollops of fresh cream.
+This is then decorated by all of your favourite fruits.
+Personally, I’m a fan of the old mango, peach, passionfruit and cherry combination.It’s quite entertaining to watch your grandma find a big knife and cut into it.
 I say grandma because grandpas can be a tad shy sometimes.
-They tend to avoid the attention normally associated with the dramatic act, which sets off an avalanche of fruit and cream cascading down the side of the massive meringue.
+They tend to avoid the attention normally associated with the dramatic act.
+This is wise as the action sets off an avalanche of fruit and cream cascading down the side of the massive meringue.

 The drama of it all makes sense when you find out it was named after a Russian ballerina, Anna Pavlova.
 A woman who toured the world during the 20s, and whose name inadvertently became the source of much rivalry between Australia and New Zealand.
 A debate that still stands today.
 You see, both countries can’t seem to make up their minds as to who actually invented the dessert.
 Australians tell their kids the answer is Oz, while New Zealanders tell their kids it’s NZ.
 For the longest time I didn’t even care; as long as I had a piece of cutlery to eat it with, it could have come from the moon.